 Our aim is to educate and expose people to the possibilities of multi strata food production through demonstration agriculture on our model farm, Finca Bona Fide.
 We serve community through our educational training opportunities, on farm research and demonstration systems, seed banks/exchanges, living genetic tree ‘banks’ and pilot regenerative agriculture systems that are trialed on the properties of local partners.
 We strive to provide educational opportunities to national, regional and international parties, be they groups, individuals or educational institutions.

-* “Food sovereignty” is a term coined by members of Via Campesina in 1996 to refer to a policy framework advocated by a number of farmers, peasants, pastoralists, fisherfolk, indigenous peoples, women, rural youth and environmental organizations, namely the claimed “right” of peoples to define their own food, agriculture, livestock and fisheries systems, in contrast to having food largely subject to international market forces.
+* “Food sovereignty” is a term coined by members of Via Campesina in 1996 to refer to a policy framework advocated by a number of farmers, peasants, pastoralists, fisherfolk, indigenous peoples, women, rural youth and environmental organizations, namely the claimed “right” of peoples to define and have power over their own food, agriculture, livestock and fisheries systems.